bigboomdesign/big-boom-directory/README.md

 * Without ACF, one could still take advantage of plugin hooks that are already set to fire on directory views only, and use this as a starting point for manually inserting post meta fields for the different view types.

-* By default, using a field a key equal `web`, `website`, or `url`; OR a key containing `_website` or `_url` will cause the field value to autolink on front end CPTD views.
+* By default, using a field a key equal `web`, `website`, or `url`; OR a key containing `_website` or `_url` will cause the field value to autolink on front end BBD views.
 The link texts are editable from the corresponding post type edit screen.
 This setting may be deactivated.

 * By default, when using a field key like facebook, twitter, youtube, googleplus, pinterest, instagram, or linkedin, the plugin matches various versions of these field names to try and convert them into social icons.
 It's best to group all of these fields together when utilizing this feature.
 This setting may be deactivated.